 9.1 In order for staff to be able to understand and discharge their safeguarding and child protection duties, Cardinal Newman Catholic School has committed to training staff throughout the academic year.
 All staff members will be made aware of Cardinal Newman Catholic School's safeguarding processes and structures and will receive training on these as part of their induction.
-As part of this training and their annual refresher, they will also receive;
+As part of this training and their annual refresher, they will also receive; • This 'Safeguarding and Child Protection Policy':

-- This 'Safeguarding and Child Protection Policy'; - The staff Code of Conduct - Copies of Part 1 and/or Annex A of Keeping Children Safe in Education (September 2023) - School procedures for Children Absent from Education - The school Behaviour Policy - 9.2 Staff at Cardinal Newman Catholic School will; - Attend annual Level 1 Safeguarding training in September led by the DSL - Attend annual safeguarding refreshers throughout the academic year to address local or national safeguarding trends or concerns.
+- · The staff Code of Conduct - Copies of Part 1 and/or Annex A of Keeping Children Safe in Education (September 2023) - School procedures for Children Absent from Education - · The school Behaviour Policy - 9.2 Staff at Cardinal Newman Catholic School will: - Attend annual Safeguarding training in September led by the DSL - Attend annual safeguarding refreshers throughout the academic year to address local or national safeguarding trends or concerns. - Where relevant, be trained in 'Team Teach' techniques where their job role places such demands on them. - Attend DSL briefings as expected in link with their job role.

-- Be trained in 'Team Teach' techniques where their job role places such demands on them. - Attend DSL briefings as expected in link with their job role. - Complete weekly safeguarding quizzes - School Governors complete annual Level 1 Safeguarding training led by the DSL - Provide regular safeguarding newsletters throughout the academic year - 9.3 Cardinal Newman Catholic School recognise that children may engage in risky behaviours that may put them at additional risk of danger.
+- 9.3 Cardinal Newman Catholic School recognise that children may engage in risky behaviours that may put them at additional risk of danger.
 These can include drug taking, alcohol abuse, truanting and the sharing of consensual or non-consensual nude images or videos.
 Staff will also be trained in these areas in order to be able to further recognise if a child is at risk of harm. - 9.4 All staff are aware that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful.
 For example, children may feel embarrassed, humiliated, or being threatened.
 This could be due to their vulnerability, disability and/or sexual orientation or language barriers.
 This should not prevent staff from having a professional curiosity and speaking to the DSL if they have concerns about a child.
 It is also important that staff determine how best to build trusted relationships with children and young people which facilitate communication.